demiazz/railspack/ROADMAP.md

 - [ ] flow support
 - [ ] nyc support
 - [ ] capistrano support
-- [ ] autodetect node version and using right presets for babel
+- [ ] autodetect node version and using right presets for babel (needs for ava)
 - [ ] TypeScript support (?)